On Esim

 Before diving in, double-check that your phone supports eSIM.

 The only downside is that the plan covers only data, no phone calls or texts.
-But for me, that's not a dealbreaker when I'm on the road.
+But for me, that's all I need.

 The Experience